openhab/openhab-docs/ui/layout-pages-fixed.md

 By default, this is switched off and therefore needs to be enabled.

 - **Embed SVG Flashing in Run-Mode**: It is possible within the editor to flash the elements of the SVG image that have been previously marked as interactive through the attribute 'openhab' (see below).
-This setting will also flash the elements in run-mode guiding the user getting by knowing which part of the image is clickable or not.
+This setting will also flash the elements in run-mode guiding the user during hovering over an element to knowing which part of the image is clickable or not.
 By default, this is switched off.

 ### Preparing the SVG Image